informatics-lab/blog/_projects/machinelearning.md

 ### Downscaling

 Downscaling means converting model data into a more detailed local forecast.
-This is made possible by combining the forecast with other sources of information such as altitude, current observations, and the results of past forecasts.
+This is made possible by combining the forecast with other information such as the altitude, what the weather is like now, and the model's past performance.

 <img src="https://images.informaticslab.co.uk/projects/machinelearning/downscalingimg.png" alt="downscaling" width="60%"/>